temporalio/documentation/docs/typescript/how-to-log-from-a-workflow-in-typescript.md

 ---
-id: how-to-send-logs-from-workflows-in-typescript
+id: how-to-log-from-a-workflow-in-typescript.md
-title: How to send logs from Workflows in TypeScript
+title: How to log from a Workflow in TypeScript
-sidebar_label: Send logs from Workflows
+sidebar_label: Log from a Workflow
-description: Send logs from Workflows
+description: Log from a Workflow
 tags:
   - developer-guide
   - sdk
   - typescript
+  - log
 ---

 Logging from Workflows is tricky for two reasons: